What is a GIZIN AI Agent

 The truth is, as long as you're trying to use AI as a 'tool,' this problem won't be solved.

-Here, we introduce a fundamentally different approach——the concept of an AI employee.
+Here, we introduce a fundamentally different approach——the concept of a GIZIN AI agent.

 The Limits of AI Tools — The 'Ask One Person Everything' Problem